Indiana man center of gambling probes involving Alabama, Cincinnati baseball, AP sources say

 The school did not provide details of what was being investigated and said it would not comment further.
 Voice and text messages to Cincinnati athletic director John Cunningham were not immediately returned.

-A third person familiar with the Cincinnati investigation told AP there was been no indication games were being fixed or that Sprague or Nagel were betting on games.
+A third person familiar with the Cincinnati investigation told the AP there was no indication games were being fixed or that Sprague or Nagel were betting on games.

 One of the people familiar with the situation said Bert Neff has been a youth coach in Indiana with connections to college coaches through recruiting.